 - Content is taught by Georgetown faculty and Booz Allen practitioners

--- Maria Darby, vice president, Booz Allen Hamilton
+-- Scott Barr, senior vice president, Booz Allen Hamilton

 Georgetown developed the Latin America Leadership Development Program for partners at KPMG.